-Why is understanding UK Income Tax important for your business?
+Why is understanding UK Income Tax important for the UK Businesses?

 UK income tax can be confusing but figuring out “how much tax will I pay?” is important for both individuals and businesses.
 This is because how does tax work isn’t just a simple calculation.